SoundMetrics/aris-integration-sdk/README.md

 Please read the [Contributions Guideline](CONTRIBUTING.md) for help on requesting a feature.

 ### Version Numbers
-The stated version number of this SDK does not track with Sound Metrics' other software applications' minor version numbers.
+The stated version number of this SDK does not track with Sound Metrics' other software applications' version numbers.